 Ingredients: Wholemeal Bread [Wholemeal Wheat Flour [Wholemeal Flour (Wheat)], Water, Yeast [Processing Aids: Crodamol; Struktol, Potato Starch, Yeast], Dried sour dough improver [Flour Treatment Agent: Ascorbic Acid (E300), Anti-Caking Agent: Calcium Sulphate (E516), Emulsifier: Emulsifier Mono- and diacetyltartaric acid esters of mono- and diglycerides of fatty acids (E472e), Fermented Rye Flour, Rapeseed Oil, Wheat Flour], Demerera Sugar [Demerara Sugar, Sweetener: Glycerol (E422)], Shortening, Salt, Improver [Emulsifiers: Emulsifier Mono- and diacetyltartaric acid esters of mono- and diglycerides of fatty acids (E472e); Emulsifier Mono- and diglycerides of fatty acids (E471), Water]]

-The ingredients I’ve highlighted in red have been linked by research such as the French NutriNet-Sante cohort study to health problems as horrifying as atrial fibrillation, breast cancer, prostate cancer, coronary heart disease, cerebrovascular disease.
-Many of the other certainly have no place in a loaf of bread, in my opinion!
+The ingredients I’ve highlighted in red have been linked by research such as the French NutriNet-Sante Cohort Study to health problems as horrifying as atrial fibrillation, breast cancer, prostate cancer, coronary heart disease, and cerebrovascular disease.
+Many of the other ingredients, such as glycerol, have no place in a loaf of bread either, in my opinion!

 But surely it can’t be all the bread from Roses the Bakers can it?